Case Study

 My Role & Scope

-I served as Lead UX Designer and Product Lead, with end-to-end ownership spanning research, strategy, system design, and delivery for an internal sales enablement platform.
+I served as Lead UX Designer and Product Lead, owning end-to-end work across discovery, system design, and delivery for an internal sales enablement platform.

-This was not a traditional sales environment.
-The product being sold was an ERC tax credit service, where eligibility, value, and risk varied significantly by company size, payroll structure, industry, and pandemic impact.
-Every sales conversation required navigating nuanced scenarios, regulatory constraints, and client-specific tradeoffs rather than selecting from a standard product catalog.
+This was a consultative sales environment for an ERC tax credit service, where eligibility, value, and risk varied by company profile, payroll structure, industry, and pandemic impact.
+Sales conversations required scenario-based reasoning rather than a fixed product narrative.

-There was no pre-existing product team for this effort.
-I assembled and led a cross-functional group drawn from across the organization, including sales subject-matter experts, engineering, and operations.
-In addition to design ownership, I defined priorities, shaped scope, and drove execution, operating as the effective product manager and project lead for the initiative.
+I led primary research with experienced sales professionals to understand how they prepared, evaluated fit, handled objections, and explained tradeoffs in real time.
+Because there was no pre-existing product team for this effort, I assembled and led a cross-functional group spanning sales SMEs, engineering, and operations.
+In addition to design ownership, I shaped priorities, scope, and execution as the effective product manager and project lead.

-Key Leadership Contribution: I translated a highly complex, consultative sales process into a structured, reusable system that supported speed, accuracy, and confidence while aligning sales execution with engineering and business constraints.
+Key Leadership Contribution: Translated a high-complexity consultative sales process into a structured, reusable system that improved speed, accuracy, and confidence while aligning sales execution with business and engineering constraints.

 What I Owned